aristanetworks/avd/adr/schema/schema-0001-use-constrained-avd-schema-dialect.md

 This retrospective ADR ratifies the proprietary schema format described by the current meta-schema and contributor documentation.
 It does not claim that the options below reproduce the original adoption discussion.

+This record governs the authoring language and supported vocabulary of AVD Schema.
+It does not decide physical fragment layout (`schema/0003`), dependency direction between schema domains (`schema/0002`), or compatibility rules for individual public fields (`schema/0012`).

 ## Decision Drivers

 - One authored model should serve validation, code generation, merge semantics, and documentation.
 - The supported vocabulary must be finite and mechanically validated.
-- AVD-specific concepts such as primary-keyed lists, explicit conversions, dynamic keys, and deprecation conflicts must be representable.
+- AVD-specific concepts such as primary-keyed lists, centralized type coercion, dynamic keys, and deprecation conflicts must be representable.
 - Schema authors need YAML editor assistance and clear generated documentation.

 ## Considered Options

-- Use a constrained AVD YAML dialect governed by a JSON Schema meta-schema.
+- Use a constrained AVD schema dialect governed by a JSON Schema meta-schema.
 - Use standard JSON Schema directly.
 - Use Ansible argument specifications as the source model.
 - Maintain independent models for each consumer.

 ## Decision Outcome

-Chosen option: **Use a constrained AVD YAML dialect governed by a JSON Schema meta-schema**.
+Chosen option: **Use a constrained AVD schema dialect governed by a JSON Schema meta-schema**.
 Only vocabulary defined by the AVD meta-schema is supported.
 The dialect may be inspired by other schema systems without claiming full compatibility with them.

-New vocabulary must first establish semantics for every relevant consumer under `schema/0004`; placing an arbitrary JSON Schema keyword in an AVD schema does not make it supported.
+New vocabulary must first define its affected consumers and observable semantics under `schema/0004`; placing an arbitrary JSON Schema keyword in an
+AVD schema does not make it supported.

 ### Consequences

-- Good, because AVD-specific data and merge semantics can be modeled once.
-- Good, because the meta-schema bounds the language and enables editor validation.
-- Bad, because contributors must learn an AVD-specific format.
+- AVD owns the dialect specification and the validator, model generator, documentation generator, and compatibility behavior that consume it.
+- Contributors must use the finite vocabulary declared by the meta-schema rather than assume that arbitrary JSON Schema keywords are supported.
-- Bad, because integrations expecting standard JSON Schema require a converter or a deliberately reduced representation.
+- Integrations requiring standard JSON Schema need a converter or a deliberately reduced representation of AVD-specific semantics.

+### Risks and Mitigations

+- **Risk:** A proprietary keyword develops different meanings in separate consumers.
+  **Mitigation:** Apply the consumer-scope contract in `schema/0004` and reject vocabulary not declared by the meta-schema.

 ### Confirmation

 Schema files must validate against `avd_meta_schema.json`.
 Contributor documentation and generated tables must list the same supported types and options.
 Reviews must reject undeclared vocabulary even when a general JSON Schema implementation would understand it.

+## Examples or Expected Semantics

+A schema containing a standard JSON Schema keyword that is absent from the AVD meta-schema is invalid, even if an editor or third-party validator understands it.
+A new AVD keyword becomes valid only after the meta-schema, relevant consumers, documentation, and confirmation coverage define one explicit contract for it.

 ## Pros and Cons of the Options

-### Constrained AVD YAML dialect
+### Constrained AVD schema dialect

 - Good, because one language can express the full AVD generation model.
 - Good, because supported features remain intentionally bounded.